 - Automatic Sand Molding Machine: Made with mechanical automation and used for high volume casting, all molds have the same dimensions, tension, moisture content, and other properties.

 The Federal Group’s Sand Casting Capabilities

-Our capabilities have a wide range from 1 lb to 30,000 lbs per piece.
-Different materials and methods can be used to achieve the ideal result for your project needs:
+Our foundry capabilities have a wide range from 1 lb to 30,000 lbs per piece.
+Different materials and methods can be used to achieve the ideal result for your casting products:

 Green Sand Molding